okta/okta.github.io/_source/_posts/2017-03-16-spring-boot-saml.md

 **Changelog:**

+* Feb  14, 2018: Updated to use Spring Boot 1.5.10 and `classpath:saml/keystore.jks` for the keystore path.
+See the code changes in [oktadeveloper/okta-spring-boot-saml-example#6](https://github.com/oktadeveloper/okta-spring-boot-saml-example/pull/6).
+Changes to this article can be viewed in [okta/okta.github.io#1759](https://github.com/okta/okta.github.io/pull/1759).
 * Oct 10, 2017: Updated instructions for the [Okta Developer Console](/blog/2017/09/25/all-new-developer-console).
 * Apr 20, 2017: Thanks to [Alexey Soshin](https://github.com/AlexeySoshin) for contributing a [pull request](https://github.com/oktadeveloper/okta-spring-boot-saml-example/pull/2) to make the code in this blog post more bootiful!